MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-opportunities.md

 - Get the estimated position where ads may appear given the specified bid.
 - Get suggested relevant keywords from the content of a web page or from other keywords.
 - Get the locations and demographics (age and gender) of the users who have searched for specified keywords.
 - Discover opportunities for improving the performance of your advertising campaigns.
-The results are similar to using the opportunities tab of the Bing Ads web application.
+The results are similar to using the opportunities tab of the Microsoft Advertising web application.

 You can get most of this information broken out by device type.